Lambeth Town Hall: History

 As part of a wider regeneration scheme, which included the construction of new residential units and offices, the town hall was the subject of a programme of refurbishment works which were undertaken by Morgan Sindall at a cost of £25 million and completed in 2018.
+As part of the scheme, most of the council's offices were consolidated into a new building called Lambeth Civic Centre at 6 Brixton Hill, a short distance south of the town hall, which opened in March 2018.
+Council meetings continue to be held in the town hall.

 Features

 The building occupies a triangular site, with its longest and principal facades at Brixton Hill and Acre Lane.
 The design involves a symmetrical rounded frontage at the junction of these two roads; it features a doorway flanked by Doric order pilasters and the borough coat of arms above; there are five tall windows with integrated oculi interspersed with Ionic order columns on the first floor.
 Above the entrance rises the 134 feet high clock tower which is a local landmark.
-The clock chimes out every 15 minutes.
+The clock and bells were made by Gillett & Johnston of Croydon; the clock chimes out every 15 minutes.
 Sculpted stone figures surround the four clock faces, at the corners of the tower, representing Justice, Science, Art and Literature.
 On the Brixton Road facade near the foundation stone is a stone war memorial with the names of Lambeth Borough Council staff who died in the First World War.

 The main external materials are Portland stone, Norwegian granite and red brick.
 Both the exterior and interior feature many original decorative details such as sculptures, metalwork and stained glass.
 Interior spaces include the council chamber, meeting rooms, atrium and a community room.